Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Broadcast_collect.md

 ---
 title: "Broadcast and collect"
 linkTitle: "Broadcast and collect"
 weight: 210
----This section describes the following two types of transfer functions, which you can perform in requester mode:
+--- This section describes the following two types of transfer functions, which you can perform in requester mode:

 - [Broadcast](#Broadcasting_mode):